ndmitchell/hwwg/Steps.md

 * Run Hoogle.
 Note that network has a configure script, which may not always work on Windows.

-* Upgrade your version of HLint and Hoogle.
+* Upgrade your version of HLint and Hoogle to the latest released version.

+* Use a package directly from github that isn't yet released to Hackage.

 * Get a stack trace on errors for your project.